KelbyBSandvick/KelbySandvickPortfolio/index.md

-### System Desicn and Specification
+### System Design and Specification
-Working from the precious example project and system proposal, whote up a full System Design which included:
+Working from the previous example project and system proposal, wrote up a full System Design which included:
 - Structural Model
 - Architecture Design
 - User Interface Design